n123git/save-docs/general.md

 * A decrypted `game*.ywd` will have data before/after the first top-level section for re-encryption.

-# **Common Data Types**
+### **Common Data Types**

-Data is usually stored as either an integer (usually signed) or text (see Reigonal Differences for encoding information).
-For a large series of binary data, bitmasks are used.
-Examples include Trophies, opened Treasure Dhests and unlocked Win Poses.
-A bitmask is a series of bits used to represent... well a series of booleans compactly i.e. (Arbitrary length - not to scale)
+- **Integers**: Typically stored as 32-bit signed values - although obviously depends on the datapoint itself.
+  - **IDs**: these are stored as a standard CRC-32 Checksum.
+An example of this is Location; which is stored as the CRC-32 of it's file name.
+A list of all the file names can be found [here](https://tcrf.net/Notes:Yo-kai_Watch_2).
+Other examples include Items and Yo-kai.
+- **Text**: Encoding depends on region (see below).
+- **Bitmasks**: Compact representation of boolean states (example below):

 00000000000000000000 → No trophies<br/>
 11111111111111111111 → All trophies<br/>
 10000000000000000001 → First and last trophy only

-Also note that all IDs are saved as their CRC-32 Checksum.
-An example of this is location; your Location is stored as the CRC-32 Checksum of it's file name.
-A list of all the file names can be found [here](https://tcrf.net/Notes:Yo-kai_Watch_2).
-Other examples include Items and Yo-kai.
+Used for data like:
+- Trophies
+- Opened treasure chests
+- Unlocked win poses<br/>
+etc

 ## Reigonal Differences:
 * JP copies use cp932 (known as Code Page 932 or Windows 31-J) for text - which is an extension of SHIFT_JIS, whereas international save files use UTF-8.
-They both have ASCII compatibility (not extended ASCII).
-So the problem is usually more evident using the international system for JP saves than the other way around.
+Since they both have ASCII compatibility (not extended ASCII) - the problem is usually more evident using the international system for JP saves than the other way around.

 ## Code Examples
 * SectionID parsing code (taken from an old version of my save editor):<br/>